Loans - Saint Mary's University of Minnesota Skip to Main Content

 Borrow Smart

 Loans can help bridge the gap in paying for college, often with low interest rates and repayment that begins after graduation.
-Once you complete the FAFSA, full-time students at Saint Mary's University of Minnesota are automatically considered for need-based loans — with details outlined in your financial aid award letter.
+Once you complete the FAFSA, full-time students at Saint Mary's University of Minnesota are automatically considered for need-based loans — with details outlined in your financial aid offer.

-When you receive your letter, connect with your admission counselor right away to review all your options together — including loans, grants, and scholarships.
+When you receive your offer, connect with your admission counselor right away to review all your options together — including loans, grants, and scholarships.

 Student loans at a glance